 A small number of PBCs have ‘representational’ (or ‘indirect representation’) membership structures where there are a limited number of members who work to represent the interests of the other native title holders.
-PBCs employing this structure have limited members, and may also limit the length of time that membership is held for.
+PBCs employing this structure have limited members, and may also limit the length of time membership is held for.
 Representational membership structures might occur when a PBC represents the native title interests of more than one group in one determination, or where native title holders are geographically dispersed and all-inclusive membership becomes less practical.

 Classes of membership

 A few PBCs have different classes of membership.
-This might include having a membership category for,
+This might include having a membership category for:

 - members under 18; and/or